1996 riots in St. Petersburg, Florida: Gymnasium naming

 The People's Democratic Uhuru Movement has a gym named "Uhuru Black Gym of Our Own."
 In 2006, city leaders moved the gym to an abandoned building on 9th St. S., renovated the building and renamed it to "All People's TyRon Lewis Community Gym."
 This move sparked controversy with many police officers.

 In popular culture

-In 2006, Chris Fuller's independent movie Loren Cass was released in the United States depicting the riots.
+In 2006, Chris Fuller's film Loren Cass was released in the United States depicting the riots.